iAvoe/Az900-Module-1-2-Review/README.md

 - Operating System
 - Physical Network

-#### Which cloud service model is used by Azure SQL Database?
+#### Which cloud service model is used by Microsoft Office 365?
+- SaaS

+#### Which type of cloud service model is typically licensed through a monthly or annual subscription?
-- PaaS
+- SaaS

 #### What type of cloud service type would a Finance and Expense tracking solution typically be in?
 - SaaS